The Oddsockeaters

-The Oddsockeaters (Lichožrouti) is a 2016 Czech computer-animated musical fantasy adventure film.
+The Oddsockeaters (Lichožrouti) is a 2016 Czech computer-animated musical action comedy film.
 It is an adaptation of a novel of the same name.
 The film was nominated for Czech Lion Award for the Best Sound and Stage Design.

 Synopsis

 The fates of the main protagonists of the Oddsockeaters and their biggest opponent, the weirdo and the abandoned Professor, are connected by the story of the main character, the young Oddsockeater Hihlík, who will have great adventures in the film.
 The days of his grandfather Lamor, who had raised him, are over, and Hihlík must overcome his fear, climb out the window and go looking for Uncle Padre, about whom he had no idea yet.
 He draws his courage from what his grandfather instilled in him - love for his family, a good upbringing and a tenor.
 He does not abandon his ideals and principles even in the new robbery home of his mafia uncle and two sly cousins.
 Even though they lead him into dangerous situations.
 When, in the end, with a heavy heart, he breaks the two basic scavengers of the rules "Never take a couple" and "Stay people, but stay away from them," then only because he believes he has exhausted all means to reach his desired goal - family.

 In the area of the animated adventurous gangster story of two hostile lichen-eating gangs, a clash of two generations and two morals, a human-like world is depicted.